stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 impels me to make public at least a part of my story.
 A week ago he burst open the lock which chains the door of the tomb perpetually ajar, and descended with a lantern into the murky depths.
-On a slab in an alcove he found an old but empty coffin whose tarnished plate bears the single word   &ldquo;Jervas&rdquo;.
+On a slab in an alcove he found an old but empty coffin whose tarnished plate bears the single word    "Jervas ".
 In that coffin and in that vault they have promised me I shall be buried.